-This struggle with the father he was given led to a variety of substituted: fathers he created, from an imaginary “Papa Friend” to male mentors he turned into father figures.
-Then there’s the father he believed in, a Heavenly Father, made present by the steadfast and stubborn faith of his earthly mother.
-And finally, there is the father Dodd became when he had his own children, an experience that led him to track down the source and mystery of the father he got.
+My struggle with my dad led to a lot of fathers of my own making, from an imaginary “Papa Friend” to male mentors I turned into father figures (whether they liked it or not).
+Then there’s the father I was encouraged to believe in, a Heavenly Father made present mostly by the steadfast and stubborn faith of my mom.
+Finally, there is the father I became when I had children of my own—and the uncertainty I had about embracing that role for myself.

 Order your copy now!